 In this case, it is sufficient to verify the minimum requirements in frequency ranges affected by 2nd and 3rd order intermodulation products.
 The frequency ranges and UL RB allocations used in the test are calculated here.

 The analyses are performed per CA configuration and are stored as zip-files as defined in annex A.

+NOTE: Compared to the test points in test configuration Table 6.5A.3.2.1.4.1-1 in TS 38.521-1[2], additional test points in the test point analysis for Spurious emissions for UE co-existence in "6.5A.3.2.3 co-existence" tab of the zip-files shown in Table 4.1.3.2-1 introduced before RAN5#102 shall be ignored.